Richard Carroll

 Carolyn: “The family story is told that the

-Webb brothers and the Sumners brothers knew each other, and that when the
+Webb brothers and the Sumners brothers knew each other, and that when the Sumners

-or leg???
+leg???
 Both Sumners brothers had made an application for a

 pension.”

-Jerry Sumners: “My gr. grandfather mentioned them
+Sumners: “My gr. grandfather

 Carolyn: “The Webbs were from the area of